ODZ-UJF-AV-CR/GAPP-cli/README.md

 # GAPP-cli

-This is command line app for uploading station position and telemetry to the [GAPP server](https://github.com/ODZ-UJF-AV-CR/GAPP)
+This is a command-line app for uploading station position and telemetry to the [GAPP server](https://github.com/ODZ-UJF-AV-CR/GAPP)

 ## Installing